karma4u101/Basic-SquerylRecord-User-Setup/README.md

 -------------------------
 For demonstration purpose and easy setup this example uses, by default, a in memory database with name "testXYZDB" but you can
 out of the box change database to MySql or Postgres by uncomment the corresponding database init line in Boot.scala.
 Database name, user and password is set in the default.props resources file.
-With a five lines of code you can enable support for any Squeryl supported db.
+With a few lines of code you can enable support for any Squeryl supported db.

 Scala IDE for Eclipse
 ---------------------